jballas/120-work/hw-10/readme.md

     - I made an Array called `position[]` with the three variables, then I connected the Array to my bee function.
 The bee's initial location is in the middle.
     - I added a `mousePressed()` function so I could make the bee's location random when you clicked the mouse.

-5. Step 5: I discovered a conundrum with my bees.
+5. I discovered a conundrum with my bees.
 Either the bees stayed permanently on the screen, or I could add a `background()` to my `mousePressed()` and wipe the sketch clean every time.
 I decided to go with the former.

 ### Final touchups